dtm-labs/en.dtm.pub/docs/practice/other.md

   The locking is shorter than XA though, thus the performance is a little higher.
   In addition, when using AT mode, dirty rollback may occur.

-Please refer to [seata-AT](http://seata.io/zh-cn/docs/dev/mode/xa-mode.html) if you are interested to know more.
+Please refer to [Seata-AT](http://seata.io/zh-cn/docs/dev/mode/xa-mode.html) if you are interested to know more.

 DTM does not implement the AT transaction model based on the following considerations:

 - Dirty rollbacks need to be handled manually

-- To avoid dirty rollbacks, all business personnel accessing the subtransaction tables need to access them through unified annotations, resulting to a high learning curve
+- To avoid dirty rollbacks, all business personnel accessing the sub-transaction tables need to access them through unified annotations, resulting to a high learning curve

 - The client side of implementing AT will be very heavy, which is contrary to the original intention of DTM to support cross-language